wstyres/AUPM/README.md

 A Useless Package Manager for iOS.

-I'm starting over because I forgot what I was doing and wanted to make AUPM better and work for more iOS versions.

 ## TODO

 - [ ] Sources
   - [ ] List sources
-  - [ ] Ability to manage sources
+  - [ ] Ability to add/remove a source and have it show up in Cydia
-  - [ ] List packages from each sources
+  - [ ] List packages from each source and search through the repo
-  - [ ] Source refresh
-    - [ ] Manually Refresh sources
-    - [ ] Import new repositories into database
-    - [ ] Import new packages into database
-  - [ ] Cache list of packages per repo
 - [ ] Packages
   - [ ] List installed packages
   - [ ] Ability to install packages from a repository